 Cycles of treatment

-During a course of treatment, you usually have between 4 to 8 cycles of treatment.
+During a course of treatment, you usually have around 4 to 8 cycles of treatment.
 A cycle is the time between one round of treatment until the start of the next.

 After each round of treatment you have a break, to allow your body to recover.
 So if your cycle lasts 4 weeks, you may have treatment on the 1st, 2nd and 3rd days and then nothing from the 4th to the 28th day.
 Then the cycle starts again.